jcreinhold/synthtorch/tutorials/5min_tutorial.md

     git clone https://github.com/jcreinhold/synthnn.git

-then you can try to install the package via the setup.py script, i.e., inside the `synthnn` directory, run the following command:
+then you can install the package via the setup.py script, i.e., inside the `synthnn` directory, run the following command:

     python setup.py install